sonyarianto/respate/README.md

 # respate (a.k.a.
 React SPA Template)

-Template for React that contains:
+Template for React app that contains:

 - React
 - TypeScript